So you’ve landed the interview for your dream job, now what? The below tips will help you nail the standard behavioral interview and get the job!

 Step 5 – Staying professional after the interview

 Don’t stress about the thank you note.
-In my opinion, managers are busy and probably won’t notice if you don’t send a thank you note.
+Managers are busy and probably won’t notice if you don’t send a thank you note.

-They also might have already made up their decision about you by the time you send the note.
+They also probably have already made up their decision about you by the time you send the note.

-If the hiring manager was on the fence about hiring you, a good thank you note might prompt them to hire you or it might not do anything.
+If the hiring manager was on the fence about hiring you, a good thank you note might prompt them to hire you but it probably won’t do anything.

 What to do if you don’t hear back after your interview